LimePoint/opschain/docs/reference/properties.md

 These are exposed to allow you to add, remove and update properties, with any modifications saved on [step](concepts.md#step) completion.
 The modified project and environment properties are then available to any subsequent [steps](concepts.md#step) or [changes](concepts.md#change).

-##### Creating / Updating Properties Within Actions
+##### Creating / updating properties within actions

-The following code will set the Project `server_name` property, creating or updating it as applicable:
+The following code will set the project `server_name` property, creating or updating it as applicable:

 ```ruby
 OpsChain.project.properties.server_name = 'server1.limepoint.com'
 ```

 _Note.
-As the Properties behave like a Hashie::Mash, creating multiple levels of property nesting in a single command requires you to supply a hash as the value.
+As properties behave like a Hashie::Mash, creating multiple levels of property nesting in a single command requires you to supply a hash as the value.
 Eg._

 ```ruby
 OpsChain.project.properties.parent = { child: { grandchild: 'value' } }